Do you sometimes feel like Pinterest marketing is eating up way too much of your precious time?

 Most often you will see related, popular keywords right beneath the search bar where you just typed in your main keyword.

-However, some Pinterest profiles don’t currently see these suggested keywords.
-It seems like Pinterest is either developing a new keyword suggestion feature, or they are phasing it out entirely in 2021.
+However, some Pinterest profiles don’t always see these suggested keywords.
+It seems like Pinterest is showing them for certain keyword niches and topics only.

 If you do see keyword suggestions, use these ideas and combine them with your main keyword to generate tons of great long-tail keywords: